-A free community workshop on Thursday night will bring together stakeholders with an interest in improving the Dickson centre?
-The workshop will help shape a place making strategy to guide the renewal and activation of public spaces at the Dickson Group Centre.
+A free community workshop on brought together stakeholders with an interest in improving the Dickson centre.
+The workshop helped to shape a place making strategy to guide the renewal and activation of public spaces at the Dickson Group Centre.

 Henry Rolland Park at West Basin opened to the public on Saturday (28 April) and the City Renewal Authority held a party to celebrate.
 The day featured free live music, fitness classes, games and children's activities.